Red Jasper at a Glance

 Formation Process

 Red Jasper is a variety of chalcedony (microcrystalline quartz) that forms when silica-rich fluids deposit microscopic quartz crystals in veins, cavities, and fractures within host rocks.
-Its distinctive brick-red to brownish-red color comes from included iron oxide (hematite) that was present in the silica-rich solution during formation.
-The microcrystalline structure — crystals too small to see without magnification — gives Jasper its characteristic opaque, waxy appearance and smooth fracture pattern.
-Red Jasper often forms in association with other chalcedony varieties and can exhibit banding, brecciation, or orbicular patterns.
+Its brick-red to brownish-red color comes from iron oxide (hematite) in the silica-rich solution during formation.
+The microcrystalline structure (crystals too small to see without magnification) gives Jasper its opaque, waxy appearance and smooth fracture pattern.
+Red Jasper often forms alongside other chalcedony varieties and can show banding, brecciation, or orbicular patterns.

 Varieties